 Create SQS action

-You must first configure AWS to have an Amazon SQS queue and an IAM role.
-If you've already done it, proceed to the Admin Portal configuration section.
+You need an Amazon SQS queue and an IAM role.
+If you have both, go to Configure Admin Portal.

 Use Terraform